 Price: Starts at $49 per user

-PGP Endpoint meets the urgent need to protect data on mobile and removable storage devices, delivering centrally managed, granular device and port control, coupled
+PGP Endpoint meets the urgent need to protect data on mobile and removable storage devices, delivering centrally managed, granular device and port control, coupled with automated whole disk encryption.

 The PGP Endpoint architecture comprises an administration server, database, management console and client.
 PGP leverages Active Directory and Novell e-Directory for quick integration into directory services.